DizNicolasAmor/interviews-practice/RUST.md

 ### 20. Option VS Result and when to use each one?

+`Option` and `Result` are two enum types used to handle errors and absent values.

+- **Option** is used to represent a value that may or may not be present.
+It can either be `Some(value)` or `None`.
+Option is useful when a value may or may not exist and allows for handling of these cases in a concise and safe way.
+Option is used when there is a possibility of no value.
+- **Result** is used to represent an operation that may or may not succeed.
+It can either be `Ok(value)` or `Err(error)`.
+Result is useful when an operation may fail and allows for handling of errors in a concise and safe way.
+Result is used when there is a possibility of failure.

 ### 21. Rust testing framework

 ### 22. What is the Module system and how it can be used to organize code?